lcroberts/blog-site/content/blog/2024-01-12-edit-code-fast.md

 +++
-title = "How to Edit Code Fast (The Advantages of a PDE)" date = "2024-01-12"
+title = "How to Edit Code Fast" date = "2024-01-12"
 [taxonomies]
 categories=["opinion"]